Download (PDF: 854 KB)

 Center for Disease Control (CDC) has issued a nationwide eviction moratorium:

 Effective September 4, 2020, the Centers for Disease Control and Prevention (CDC) ordered a nationwide eviction moratorium through December 31, 2020.
-The December COVID Relief package extended that deadline to January 31, 2021.
-For additional information, please visit the NAR FAQs at nar.realtor/coronaviruslandlords.
+The eviction moratorium was then extended to July 31, 2021.
+For additional information, please visit the NAR FAQs at nar.realtor/coronavirushousingproviders.
+Also, check out NAR's Rental Assistance Resources page for a list of information and resources from NAR and federal agencies, including the CFPB Rental Assistance Finder, to help renters and housing providers.

 Consumer Financial Protection Bureau (CFPB)